ro22e0/Javanaise-spring-api/README.md

 ServerRSS
 =========

-ServerRSS is an application server made in Java (J2EE, 1.8.0_92).
+ServerRSS is an application server made in Java with Spring Framework using J2EE and Java Sdk 1.8.0_92.

 Table of Contents
 =================